joomla/Manual/versioned_docs/version-4.3/index.md

 # Welcome to the Joomla!
 Programmers Documentation for Joomla 4.3

-This documentation hold information for developers of templates, modules, plugins, components, libraries.
+This documentation holds information for developers of templates, modules, plugins, components, libraries.
 In Joomla! context all kind of this software are called extension.
 People often split extensions in to 2 categories.

 1. Core extension - Extensions which are shipped with Joomla installation package